maxmcd/bramble/readme.md

 Bramble is currently a work-in-progress.
 Feel free to read the corresponding blog post for context and background: https://maxmcd.com/posts/lets-build-a-nix-guix

+Current Project goals:
+ - Easy to use and understand
+ - Run nothing as root
+ - Provide primitives and tools to create reproducible builds (might with the previous goal)
+ - First class support for building docker images
+ - Binary relocation/renaming
+ - (more to come)

 ## Core Concepts

 ### Derivations